School of Health Sciences

 Nutrition Science, Bachelor of Science

-*State University of New York (SUNY) policy prohibits Farmingdale State admissions application from inquiring into an applicant's prior criminal history.
+*State University of New York (SUNY) policy prohibits the Farmingdale State admissions application from inquiring into an applicant's prior criminal history.
 After acceptance, the College shall inquire if the student previously has been convicted of a felony if such individual seeks campus housing or participation in clinical or field experiences, internships or study abroad programs.
 The information required to be disclosed under SUNY policy regarding such felony convictions shall be reviewed by a standing campus committee consistent with the legal standards articulated in New York State Corrections Law.

 Students who have previously been convicted of a felony are advised that their prior criminal history may impede their ability to complete the requirements of certain academic programs and/or to meet licensure requirements for certain professions.
 Students who have concerns about such matters are advised to contact the dean's office of their intended academic program